FZU-chengxiang/SwinUnet-for-MOTO/README.md

 # MOTO-dataset
-The dataset of training the deep learning model for solving multi-objective topology optimization problem
+The codes and dataset for training the deep learning model for solving multi-objective topology optimization problem